 Cambodia: Boy Sees Ten Of His Family Murdered By The Khmer Rouge.

-I recently read an interesting, if shocking, article by Chad Bonham (in charismanews.com) about a Cambodian emigre in Canada, who’d seen ten of his own family murdered by the Khmer Rouge in Cambodia.
+I recently read an interesting, if shocking, article by Chad Bonham in charismanews.com about a Cambodian emigre in Canada, who’d seen ten of his own family murdered by the Khmer Rouge.

-Coincidentally, I read it on the day I visited Pol Pot’s cremation site in the Dangrek Mountains on the Cambodian-Thai border, as I continue my research trip to locations featured in, or relevant to, my novel BACK.
-In the novel, I bring the horrors of the Khmer Rouge into a 21st Century context, when a group of backpackers end up captured by a Khmer Rouge gang while on a modern-day trek into the jungles of Laos, Cambodia and Vietnam.
+Coincidentally, I read it on the day I visited Pol Pot’s cremation site in the Dangrek Mountains on the Cambodian-Thai border, on one of my research trips to locations featured in, or relevant to, my novel BACK.

 I have edited the article below, and added photos for illustration.